UK in deadlock over Brexit 'Plan B' as May and Corbyn tussle

 Labour says it would back a deal with a permanent customs union with the EU — which would resolve the problem of managing the land border between Northern Ireland and the Irish Republic — as well as a close relationship with its single market and greater protections for workers and consumers.

-Most Conservative MPs reject a customs union because it would prevent Britain having an independent trade policy — one of their main demands.
+Most Conservative lawmakers reject a customs union because it would prevent Britain having an independent trade policy — one of their main demands.

 Without any deal, trade with the EU would default to basic World Trade Organization rules — a worrying prospect for manufacturers dependent on smooth, uncomplicated supply lines.